Particular/docs.particular.net/samples/versioning/sample.md

 snippet:V1Message

-The version 2 message schema inherits from the version 1 schema as shown below, adding another property on top of the properties in the version 1 schema.
+The Version 2 message schema inherits from the version 1 schema as shown below, adding another property on top of the properties in the version 1 schema.

 snippet:V2Message

-There are two subscribers as before, but now one subscriber is subscribed to the version 1 message schema, `V1Subscriber`; and the other subscriber is subscribed to the version 2 message schema, `V2Subscriber`.
+There are two subscribers as before, but now one subscriber is subscribed to the version 1 message schema, `V1Subscriber`; and the other subscriber is subscribed to the Version 2 message schema, `V2Subscriber`.

 NOTE: Subscribers have a message handler for the messages from their respective versions.
 Yet there is a slight difference in their config files; `V1Subscriber` has the following in its `UnicastBusConfig`: